Code-Institute-Submissions/eeefitness/README.md

 **Favicon** displayed on the web brower's tab, this allows the user to identify the site by sight.

-**Title** displayed on the web browser's tab after the favicon it states the company's title, clarifies that it is a gym and states its location.
+**Title** displayed on the web browser's tab at all times.
+This clearly identifies the company's title, clarifies that it is a gym and states its location.

 **Header**